-Under the Securities Exchange Act of 1934 and MSRB rules, the Board consists of 15 members who all are required to be “knowledgeable of matters related to the municipal securities market.”
+Under the Exchange Act and MSRB rules, the Board consists of 15 members who all are required to be “knowledgeable of matters related to the municipal securities market.”
 The Board has two broad categories of members: “public representatives” and “regulated representatives.”
 A majority of the Board must be “public representatives.”
 Eight of the Board members are public representatives, required to be “independent of any municipal securities broker, municipal securities dealer, or municipal advisor.”
-By statute and MSRB rule, the public membership must include at least one person who is representative of institutional or retail investors, at least one person representative of municipal entities, and at least one member of the public with knowledge of or experience in the municipal industry.
+Further, overall public membership must include at least one person who is representative of institutional or retail investors, at least one person representative of municipal entities, and at least one member of the public with knowledge of or experience in the municipal industry.

 Seven Board members will be regulated representatives, meaning they are associated with a dealer or municipal advisor.
-By statute and MSRB rule, the regulated members must include at least one person associated with a dealer that is not a bank (i.e., a securities firm), at least one person associated with a dealer that is a bank, and at least two associated with non-dealer municipal advisors (i.e., municipal advisors that are not associated with a broker, dealer or municipal securities dealer).
+Further, overall regulated membership must include at least one person associated with a dealer that is not a bank (i.e., a securities firm), at least one person associated with a dealer that is a bank, and at least two associated with non-dealer municipal advisors (i.e., municipal advisors that are not associated with a broker, dealer or municipal securities dealer).

 The categories and sub-categories of Board members are:

 |Institutional or Retail Investor||Dealer - Non-Bank (Securities Firm)|